keephacking/ionic-scrolling-header/README.md

 ## Usage

-* install- `npm install ionic-scrolling-header --sav-dev`
+* install- `npm install ionic-scrolling-header --save-dev`

 * add to your module `import {ScrollingHeaderModule} from 'ionic-scrolling-header';`